kosamad/the-meadow-project/README.md

 Please note that the code for this project has been written in such a way that Javascript is either contained within an individual page (if it is small) or within an includes folder for each app (if a larger amount of code).
 This is intentional to aid the ease to see relavent pieces of code next to each other.

+Products and Events that have been ammended/added from the production heroku deployed app, will not display images correclty in the development app, due to database configurations.

 <details><summary>All Pages</summary>

 **-Title**